-In making these statements, the Corporation assumes, among other things, that no travel or border restrictions will be imposed by government authorities, that the standards and measures for the health and safety of personnel and travellers imposed by government and airport authorities will be consistent with those currently in effect, that travellers will continue to travel despite the health measures and other constraints imposed as a result of the pandemic, that workers will continue to be available to the Corporation, its suppliers and the companies providing passenger services at the airports, that credit facilities and other terms of credit extended by its business partners will continue to be made available as in the past, that management will continue to manage changes in cash flows to fund working capital requirements for the full fiscal year.
+In making its statements, the Corporation assumes, among other things, that the standards and measures for the health and safety of personnel and travellers imposed by government and airport authorities will be consistent with those currently in effect, that workers will continue to be available to the Corporation, its suppliers and the companies providing passenger services at the airports, that credit facilities and other terms of credit extended by its business partners will continue to be made available as in the past, that management will continue to manage changes in cash flows to fund working capital requirements for the full fiscal year and that fuel prices, exchange rates, selling prices, and hotel and other costs remain stable.
 If these assumptions prove incorrect, actual results and developments may differ materially from those contemplated by the forward-looking statements contained in this AIF.

-The Corporation considers that the assumptions on which these forward-looking statements are based are reasonable.
+The Corporation considers that the assumptions on which its forward-looking statements are based are reasonable.

-These statements reflect current expectations regarding future events and operating performance, speak only as of the date this AIF is issued, and represent the Corporation's expectations as of that date.
+Its statements reflect current expectations regarding future events and operating performance, speak only as of the date this AIF is issued, and represent the Corporation's expectations as of that date.
 The Corporation disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, other than as required by applicable securities legislation.

-Additional information about the risks and uncertainties facing the Corporation's business is provided in its disclosure materials, including this AIF and its most recent Management's Discussion and Analysis, filed with the securities regulatory authorities in Canada, available on SEDAR (www.sedar.com).
+Additional information about the risks and uncertainties facing the Corporation's business is provided in its disclosure materials, including this AIF and its most recent Management's Discussion and Analysis, filed with the securities regulatory authorities in Canada, available on SEDAR+ (www.sedarplus.ca).